Course Catalogue

 BSM-176 Principles of Management

-This course examines fundamental management theories and traditional managerial responsibilities in formal and informal organizational structures.
-Planning, organizing, directing, controlling and staffing are explored, all with an eye towards human behaviors.
-3-0-3
+This course examines fundamental management theories and traditional managerial responsibilities in both formal and informal organizational structures.
+It explores planning, organizing, directing, controlling, and staffing, all with an emphasis on human behaviors.

 • Pre Requisite: None